How do you know if you're becoming a better screenwriter?

 But at some point — if you avoid that curse of complacency — you hopefully evolve.
 At some point, you take that next turn in your screenwriting journey.
 A corner that elevates you from novice screenwriter to something higher tier.

-To help you recognize the signs that you’ve made that turn to becoming a truly great screenwriter — or to help you know how to accomplish that feat sooner than later — here are seven indications to look for and strive for.
+To help you recognize the signs that you've made that turn to becoming a truly great screenwriter — or to help you know how to accomplish that feat sooner than later — here are ten indications to look for and strive for.

 1. You're Not Waiting to Be Inspired